An information criterion for detecting periodicities in functional time series: Data Analysis

 \section{Data Analysis}

 In this section, we apply our information criterion to data analyses in practice.
 To be specific, our proposed algorithm is applied to both temperature and sunspot data to demonstrate its practical utility.
-We fix the hyperparameter $\kappa$ as $\kappa = 5$.
+We fix the hyperparameter $\kappa$ as $\kappa = 5$, as it lies near the lower end of the stable range and performs consistently well across all sample sizes in simulation.
 Additionally, we set the maximum order of $h$ as $H=8$ and $r\leq 10$.